LarkspurCA/First_App_Apple/README.md

 First Apple Master/Detail App
 ================================

-First Apple master/detail application with custom data.
+A universal master/detail application for the iPad and iPhone that incorporates custom data.
 Documentation is located at www.mobileappdocs.com.